KrauseFx/krausefx.com/_posts/2018-03-24-going-nomad.md

 *   Cities change with seasons, a summer is usually quite different than a winter
 *   It's stressful changing cities too often

-Last year I [spoke at conferences in 9 cities](https://github.com/krausefx/speaking) in different cities.
+Last year I [spoke at conferences in 9 cities](https://github.com/krausefx/speaking).
 I knew I wanted to fly less in 2018.

 In January 2018, we started the new [fastlane.ci project](https://github.com/fastlane/ci), which requires us to work closer with other Google teams, that are partially based in New York.
 I used that opportunity to "move" to NYC.
 So while I move to a different Airbnb every week, I do so within the same city.
 I grew up in a village with a population of less than 2,000, with not a single traffic light.
 Living in New York has been an amazing experience, with almost as many people living here, as in the whole country of Austria.